Example of Judge assessing interpreter's qualifications when interpreter is not Certified or listed in the Registry.

 Courts, Court Interpreter Program of Delaware.
 It is a great tool for judges, lawyers, clerks, and new interpreters to become familiar with the role and duties of the

-BEST PRACTICES FOR ATTORNEYS WORKING WITH COURT INTERPRETERS
+BEST PRACTICES FOR ATTORNEYS WORKING WITH COURT INTERPRETER

 A good, experienced interpreter: